 The Nominating and Corporate Governance Committee will consider director candidates recommended by stockholders.
 The Nominating and Corporate Governance Committee does not intend to alter the manner in which it evaluates candidates, including the minimum criteria set forth above, based on whether or not the candidate was recommended by a stockholder.
-Stockholders who wish to recommend individuals for consideration by the Nominating and Corporate Governance Committee to become nominees for election to the Board may do so by delivering a written recommendation to the Nominating and Corporate Governance Committee at the following address: 1601 Trapelo Road, Suite 178, Waltham, Massachusetts 02451, Attn: Corporate Secretary, at least 90 days, but not less than 120 days, prior to the anniversary date of the preceding year's annual meeting; provided, however, that in the event that the date of the annual meeting is advanced more than thirty (30) days prior to or delayed by more than thirty (30) days after the anniversary of the preceding year's annual meeting, we must receive the stockholder's notice (i) no earlier than the close of business on the 120th day prior to the proposed date of the annual meeting and (ii) no later than the close of business on the later of the 90th day prior to the annual meeting or the 10th day following the day on which we first make a public announcement of the date of the annual meeting.
-Submissions must include the full name of the proposed nominee, a description of the proposed nominee's business experience for at least the previous five years, complete biographical information, a description of the proposed nominee's dualifications as a director and the name and address of the stockholder on whose behalf the submission is made and the number and class of shares owned beneficially by such stockholder, in addition to the information specified in the Bylaws.
-Any such submission must be accompanied by the written consent of the proposed nominee to be named as a nominee and to serve as a
+Stockholders who wish to recommend individuals for consideration by the Nominating and Corporate Governance Committee to become nominees for election to the Board may do so by delivering a written recommendation to the Nominating and Corporate Governance Committee at the following address: 1601 Trapelo Road, Suite 178, Waltham, Massachusetts 02451, Attn: Corporate Secretary, at least 90 days, but not less than 120 days, prior to the anniversary date of the mailing of the Company's proxy statement for the last annual meeting of stockholders.
+Submissions must include the full name of the proposed nominee, a description of the proposed nominee's business experience for at least the previous five years, complete biographical information, a description of the proposed nominee's qualifications as a director and the name and address of the stockholder on whose behalf the submission is made and the number and class of shares owned beneficially by such stockholder, in addition to the information specified in the Bylaws.
+Any such submission must be accompanied by the written consent of the proposed nominee to be named as a nominee and to serve as a director if elected.